Loading…

 Segment Deep Dive (Product Type – Dominant Segment)

-Rice-based cooking wines, including cooking sake (ry?rishu) and mirin, dominate the Japanese market due to their essential role in traditional cuisine.
+Rice-based cooking wines, including cooking sake and mirin, dominate the Japanese market due to their essential role in traditional cuisine.
 These products are widely used to enhance flavor, tenderize ingredients, and remove odors in dishes such as grilled meats and simmered vegetables.
 Their deep cultural integration ensures consistent demand across households and foodservice applications.

 Mirin is particularly valued for its sweetness and glazing properties, while cooking sake is used for its ability to neutralize strong odors in seafood and meat dishes.
 Although smaller in share, Western-style cooking wine is gradually gaining traction as the popularity of Western cuisine among younger consumers increases.